Absoluteness via Resurrection: Iterated resurrection and absoluteness

+we can infer that for all $n < \omega$, $V \models \phi_{n}(\2,\2)$ but it is not at all clear whether we can express in the structure $V$ that $\RA_\omega(\Gamma)$ holds.
+In fact, the simplest strategy to express this property of $V$ would require us to perform an infinite conjunction of the formulae $\phi_{n}(\2,\2)$ for all $n<\omega$, thus getting out of first-order syntax.

+This problem can be sidestepped in models of $\MK$ appealing to the class-game formulation of these axioms. \end{remark}

-From now on, we will stick to the latter recursive formulation in order to prove the main results by induction on $\alpha$, thus implicitly assuming $\ADF$.
-The same will be done with the subsequent definitions \ref{def:uplifting}, \ref{def:upliftingspct}, \ref{def:menas} of other class games.
+From now on, we focus on the recursive formulation\footnote{Recall that we assume to work in $\MK$, thus $\ADF$ holds and the recursive formulation is equivalent to the definition.} of the $\alpha$-resurrection axioms given by the latter proposition in order to prove the main results by induction on $\alpha$.
+The same will be done with the subsequent Definitions \ref{def:uplifting}, \ref{def:menas} of other class games.
+Note that by Proposition \ref{prop:radef}, $\wRA_0(\Gamma)$, $\RA_0(\Gamma)$ hold vacuously true for any $\Gamma$, hence $\wRA_1(\Gamma)$, $\RA_1(\Gamma)$ imply the non-iterated formulations of resurrection axioms given in \cite{hamkins:resurrection_uplifting} provided that $\gamma^+ \geq \cc$.